-ITEM RATIONALE RESOURCES ACHIEVED STANDARD 🔽 ADVANCED 🔶 Quality Coaching Mandatory for Advanced Standard Qualification Lesson time is essential for learning and practicing skills.
-Muscle memory relates to continuous repetition and the creation of motor pathways within the body.
-Coaches can develop muscle memory through circuits, repetition and hands-on training. - Coach ensures that each skater in the lesson receives one-on-one attention on the circuit during the lesson time - Coaches know and teach the standards of the skills as per the CanSkate Resource toolkit and videos Progressions required for teaching circuits All minimum standards, plus the coach gives each skater: - Individual feedback - Individual corrections - Individual challenges based on their level of development within their lesson and circuit, without stopping the entire group.
-Target working with each skater every lesson Mandatory for Advanced Standard Qualification GROUP ACTIVITY Group Activity Add fun to optimize learning!
+ITEM RATIONALE RESOURCES ACHIEVED EXCEEDED

+GROUP ACTIVITY

+Group Activity Add fun to optimize learning!
 A group activity immediately follows the lesson time and is designed to provide additional practice opportunities in a fun and interactive way.
 It should also increase heart rate, encourage speed, balance and control and challenge development.
 Group activities are to be done to music to encourage coordination.
+Video - Group Activity &amp; Cool-Down Use of full ice Activities include skill enhancing and speed development All minimum standards, plus: Use of music to match activity Evidence of "challenge" skills Use of continuous lanes or similar format.

+COOL-DOWN

-Video - Group Activity & Cool-Down - Use of full ice - Activities include skill enhancing and speed development All minimum standards, plus: - Use of music to match activity - Evidence of "challenge" skills - Use of continuous lanes or similar format.
-Make it fun!
-COOL-DOWN Cool-Down The cool-down is designed to lower the heart rate, decrease the energy level and give skaters' bodies the opportunity to begin the recovery process before leaving the ice.
-(2-3 minutes) Video - Group Activity & Cool-Down - Use of full ice - Evidence of gliding stretches to increase range of motion and lower heart rate, for example: toe touch while gliding (hamstring stretch) All minimum standards, plus: - Use of slower music to support lowered heart rate - Use of continuous lanes or similar pattern
+Cool-Down The cool-down is designed to lower the heart rate, decrease the energy level and give skaters' bodies the opportunity to begin the recovery process before leaving the ice.
+(2-3 minutes) Video - Group Activity & Cool-Down Use of full ice Evidence of gliding stretches to increase range of motion and lower heart rate, for example: toe touch while gliding (hamstring stretch) All minimum standards, plus: Use of slower music to support lowered heart rate Use of continuous lanes or similar pattern

+FAST-TRACK

+Fast Track Encourages speed and length of stride by using the full perimeter of the ice Allows skaters to increase their heart rate between stations Allows coaches time to check off any skills mastered in the lesson before teaching the next group Video - Fast Track Incorporate Fast Track in your warm-up Fast track laps to be done between every lesson rotation for skaters Stage 2 and up (Stage 1 skaters may go directly to the next station) Incorporate into lesson circuit